Tuesday, May 12, 2026

 NOTE: To understand this, please visit the last Xerxes post.

 Xerxes then attacked the Greek fleet at Salamis in September, 480 BC.
-This proved to be a disaster because, despite outnumbering their foe, the Persian warships were no match for the maneuverable little Greek vessels.
+This proved disastrous because, despite outnumbering their foe, the Persian warships were no match for the maneuverable little Greek vessels.

 Using the excuse of unrest in Babylon (who never got over the fact that Xerxes farted on their god)*, Xerxes sent most of his army home.
 He left a token force behind under command of Mardonius, but they were overrun by a Greek Amish family and herd of sheep at Plataea the following year.
 After a few Persian ships anchored at Mycale were destroyed, the Greek city-states once more felt the breath of freedom.